Chocomunk/tyr-vision/README.md

 #### Flags ####
 * `--show` or `-s` - Show the processed video on-screen.
 * `--save` or `-S` - Save the processed video to disk.
 The file will be a timestamped AVI in the current directory.
+* `--fps` - Print the fps, average fps for the last 10 frames, and total average fps to the console.
 * `--device` - Set the device to pull the video from.
 An integer X specifies the camera address `/dev/videoX` while anything else refers to the filepath of a video file.
 * `--port` - Set the location of the serial port (should be of the form `/dev/tty`*)
 * `--baudrate` - Set the baudrate (bits per second)